 Apply for authorisation

-If you wish to administer a back book of shared equity or second charge loans, and/or would like to originate new loans and hold these loans, then you must apply for authorisation to carry out this activity.
+If you wish to administer a back book of shared equity or second charge loans, and/or would like to originate new loans and hold these loans, then you must apply for authorisation.

 The types of mortgage permissions that house builders may need, depending on the regulated activities undertaken, are: